elmpp/movie-picker/README.md

  - in retrospect, shouldn't have tackled web platform given the time and included a search feature.
 On the plus side it's waaay easier than in the past
  - i haven't tested on ios due to current machine not being set up yet
- - i haven't actually written any unit tests - i've run out of time and s

 ## 🏁 Libraries <a name = "libraries"></a>